-The recording was also given a five star review in Classical Source, where Tully Potter writes:
+And a 5 star notice in Classical Source, where Tully Potter writes:

 “performances unlike any others of Brahms’s Piano Quartets that have come my way… They feature piano-playing of the highest class, on interesting instruments, and string-playing that does justice to the music.
 They will happily sit on your shelves as alternatives to your favourite high-powered, modern-instrument versions.”